Guideline-informed estimates.

 Common questions about daily water requirements, the hydration calculator formula, and how to use the tracker.

-Our water intake calculator uses a scientifically validated formula: Weight (kg) × 33ml for men or Weight (kg) × 31ml for women as a baseline.
-It then applies multipliers for your activity level (sedentary to very active), a climate bonus (up to +35% in very hot conditions), and adds 500ml per 30 minutes of daily exercise.
-The result is displayed in liters, milliliters, fluid ounces, and cups — plus a personalized 8-slot daily hydration schedule.
+The calculator uses a weight-based formula as a starting point — approximately 33ml per kilogram of body weight per day for men and 31ml per kilogram for women, informed by general hydration guidance.
+It then applies adjustments for your activity level (sedentary to very active), climate conditions (up to approximately +35% in very hot environments), and adds around 500ml per 30 minutes of daily exercise, based on the American College of Sports Medicine's fluid replacement guidance.
+Results are shown in liters, milliliters, fluid ounces, and cups — along with a personalised 8-slot daily hydration schedule.
+All results are estimates.
+Individual needs vary and these figures are not a substitute for professional medical advice.

 This water intake calculator is for informational purposes only.
 For specific medical conditions, pregnancy, or concerns about your recommended daily water intake, please consult a qualified healthcare provider.